Dimeco, Inc. logo

 Miscellaneous

 The cost of soliciting proxies will be borne by the Company.
 The Company will reimburse brokerage firms and other custodians, nominees and fiduciaries for reasonable expenses incurred by them in sending proxy materials to the beneficial owners of Common Stock.
-In addition to solicitations by mail, directors, officers, and regular employees of the Company may solicit proxies personally or by e mail or telephone without additional compensation.
+In addition to solicitations by mail, directors, officers, and regular employees of the Company may solicit proxies personally or by email or telephone without additional compensation.

 By Order of the Board of Directors